rafaelmartins/blohg/docs/install.rst

 .. _Mercurial: http://mercurial.selenic.com/

-You can install blohg easily on Windows using ``pip``/``easy_install``, but it will try to build the Mercurial C extensions by default, and will fail if you don't have a compiler installed.
+You can install blohg easily on Windows using ``pip``/``easy_install``, but it will try to build the Mercurial C extensions by default, which will fail if you don't have a compiler installed.
 You may want to install a compiler, or just install the pure Python implementations of Mercurial extensions before install blohg, using something like this inside a directory with